-To be Completed by Senior FISO or Head of Airfield if S enior FISO was on RT Actions to be taken e.g Recommendations . debriefing, a period of retraining/FIS SO competence assessment Issues that are not necessa Points Arising rily directly related to the incident bu operation t are relevant to the FIS/Airfield Any remedial action that nee Action Required eds to be taken e.g. change in procede section is not applicable in all case Name: Signature: Date: Head of Airfield Comments (co ncurrence or otherwise) Name Si gnature Date
+To be Completed by Senior FISO or Head of Airfield if Senior FISO was on RT Actions to be taken e.g Recommendations Actions to be taken e.g. debriefing, a period of retraining/FISO competence assessment Issues that are not necessar Points Arising illy directly related to the incident but operation are relevant to the FIS/Airfield Any remedial action that nee Action Required ds to be taken e.g. change in procedu section is not applicable in all cases Name: Signature: Date: Head of Airfield Comments (cor currence or otherwise) Name Signal gnature Date

-Airfield Safety Manag ger Comments (concurrence c or otherwise)
+Airfield Safety Manager Comments (concurrence or otherwise)

-lame Signature Date
+Name Signature Date

-RTF T ranscript
+RTF Tra anscript

 Time Aircraft or Vehicle FIS Details

-Telenhon e Transcript
+Talankana Tournation

-Тетерпоп
+reiepnone Transcript

 Time Caller ID Receiver ID Details

-Lyarify that the abo we transcript is a true and acc urate record of the tane r poording as heard
+Lord that the above - Programme Income

-i verily that the abo ve transcript is a true and acc urate record of the tape of ecording as neard
+i verify that the above t ranscript is a true and accu rate record of the tape rec cording as neard

-lame: Signature: Date:
+Name: Signature: Date: